 The Truth We Can’t Accept

 There is a simple fact that people are unable to ingest.
-You can explain it carefully, with charts, graphs and solid documentation… and they may even like the sound of it… but after the explanation, it fades away and is forgotten.
+You can explain it with charts, graphs and documentation… and they may even like the sound of it… but it soon fades and is forgotten.

-The problem is simply that this truth is too foreign.
-It just doesn’t fit within our mental universe.
-Most of us don’t directly fight against it, but even so, we aren’t able to integrate it.
+This truth is simply too foreign to us; it doesn’t fit within our mental universe.
+Most of us don’t particularly fight it, but we’re very slow to integrate it.

-This truth, by the way, is massively good news, which is strange too.
-Bad news we believe instantly; good news we doubt instantly.
-So, that’s a hurdle as well.
+This truth is massively good news, by the way, which is strange too: Bad news people believe instantly; good news they doubt instantly.

 Scarcity upon Earth has been fundamentally overcome.

 We’ve been growing more food than we can eat for decades now, and we could grow much more if we needed to.
-Building houses for everyone would be no problem: we have the entire set of technologies and processes worked out, materials are no problem, and there is no lack of people who’d be glad to work as a homebuilder.
+Building houses for everyone would be no problem: we have the entire set of technologies and processes worked out, materials are available and there’s no lack of people who’d be glad to work as a homebuilder.

-Likewise providing medical care to all – certainly at a 2010 level – is well within our reach, and of course cars and roads are no problem.
-So, before I get to support and objections, I’ll restate our main point: The doors to a golden age have swung open before us, but we can’t accept that it’s real.
+Likewise providing quality medical care to all is well within our reach, and of course cars and roads are no problem.
+So, before I get to support and objections, I’ll restate our main point: The doors to a golden age have swung open before us, but we’re having a hard time accepting that it’s real.

 But Why Can’t We Believe It?